 Introduction

-SPEC CPU 2006 (document is here) is a frequently used benchmark in low level security.
-Here is the benchmark list of SPEC CPU Integer Benchmarks:
+SPEC CPU 2006 (documentation here) is a frequently used benchmark in low-level security.
+The SPEC CPU Integer Benchmarks are listed below:

 | Number | Name | Language | Description |